 Finding the Right Fit for You & Your Home

 Owning a home for a while means you have time to learn its ins and outs – literally!
 Whether your home was built more recently or decades ago, you eventually discover what’s working and what isn’t at your house.
 However, one area that we commonly forget about or pay less attention to are our windows.
 This can be costly in the long run, because improper or damaged windows can lead to a leaky, drafty, noisy, and drab-looking home.
-But before you go off and start searching for replacement windows, it helps to know how to choose the best ones for your home and budget.
+But before you go off and start searching for replacement windows, it helps to know how to choose replacement windows for your home within your budget.

 Breaking Down a Window